-No. The support we have is shared amongst the class and allocated according to the teacher's planning.
+We cannot guarantee this.
+The support we have is shared amongst the class and allocated according to the teacher's planning.
 Our curriculum must run for our current cohort with as little impact on resources as possible.
 If you feel that your child is likely to need this level of support you must make us aware prior to coordinating a date.